henghuil9483/sep11-freedom-project/tool/learning-log.md

  1/8/24
  * On kaboom, I decided to add more sprites to my board.
 There is now a lot of frogs and I'm trying to replace them with zombies instead.
 I also changed up the background.

+1/16/24
+* On kaboom, I changed the frogs into a zombie.
+Not really a zombie more like blobs.
+Trying to make them move on their own.